evvvvr/tweets-collector/README.md

 will be stored in database in order to save historical data between any restarts.
-This would mean lower latency for tweets indexing as periodical search index update would be replaced with updating index whenever new tweet appears in indexer message queue, however message brokers introduce other concers
+This would mean lower latency for tweets indexing as periodical search index update would be replaced with updating index whenever new tweet appears in indexer message queue, however message brokers introduce other concerns (e.g. congestion).

 ### Fetcher
 Gets tweets containing given keyword and stores them in database marked as not